 We will first talk about what a game developer is.
 You can’t exactly become something if you don’t have a general idea about that in the first place, after all.

 While this is a simple definition, there is a lot more to it than meets the eye.
 This is because the process and general activities of a game developer contain several steps that, at the heart, are completely different from each other.
 Additionally, game developers can also specialize in specific subfields.
-So, even if the activities stay the same, what the game developer focuses on might be extremely distinct from what another game developer on the same team is doing.
+So, even if the activities stay the same for the whole video game development process as a whole, what the game developer focuses on might be extremely distinct from what another game developer on the same team is doing.
 Let’s talk about both of these in-depth though.

-A game developer’s general activities can be divided into four main ones, though keep in mind these won’t tackle every small detail that is involved.
-However, this should give you a general overview of what to expect in terms of what the average game developer is up to!
+A game developer’s general activities can be divided into four main parts seen commonly for video game development, though keep in mind these won’t tackle every small detail that is involved.
+However, this should give you a general overview of what to expect in terms of what the average game developer is up to and even what is involved with video game development!

 The first activity of a game developer is to plan or design the game.
 You can’t exactly make something if you don’t know what you want.
 After all, a real-time strategy game is quite different from a turn-based RPG, which is in turn entirely different from an FPS game.
 So, a game developer will spend a lot of time planning out what sort of game they want.

-Now, keep in mind, this goes beyond things as base as genre.
+Now, keep in mind, this goes beyond things as base as genre (though that is important for video game development).
 Game developers also need to design what specific mechanics the game will have.
 Will there be crafting?
 What about jumping and swimming?
 How will users interact with certain mechanics – UI or simply proximity interaction from the player?
 How might a quest system be implemented efficiently?

 Once the game is designed, the next activity of the game developer is to oversee its execution – i.e. the actual creating part of the game with multimedia and programming.
-This is an activity that may vary depending on the game developer’s situation, though.
+This is an activity that may vary depending on the game developer’s situation, though, as video game development is not an exact science.

-More often though, and especially for smaller indie developers, the game developer will do the programming themselves.
+More often though, and especially for smaller indie game developers, the game developer will do the programming themselves.
 In addition, a game developer for an indie studio may also be in charge of making the game assets themselves or, at the very least, making sure to obtain some whether through public domain, licensing, or providing a dedicated game artist details for a required asset.
-Again, though, as you can see, there is a lot to this activity beyond just the word “making.”
+Again, though, as you can see, there is a lot to this aspect of video game development beyond just the word “making.”

 Testing & Debugging

 The third main activity of the game developer is testing the game – which wildly varies from game to game and developer to developer.
-Of course, most game developers will, at the very least, playtest the game themselves to check for bugs.
+Of course, most game developers will, at the very least, playtest the game themselves to check for bugs during the video game development process.
 However, a game developer may also participate in bigger sorts of tests that involve organizing other groups of playtesters.
 These bigger tests can involve arranging mediums for feedback, organizing systems to process that feedback, and so forth.

 Beyond this, a game developer, as part of the testing process, will also utilize several different sorts of tools to monitor for things like performance to make sure the game performs optimally on the target platforms it’s being released for.

-The last major activity of a game developer can be considered maintenance.
+The last major activity of a game developer for video game development can be considered maintenance.
 In some cases, this means what the activity literally implies: maintaining the game and creating patches for reported bugs through its support lifetime to make sure it still works.
 However, there are two more sub-activities here of importance.

 First, in some cases, “maintaining the game” can also mean making more content for the game.
 This can include various DLC, server events for multiplayer games, and so forth.
 Of course, other activities play a role here, but keeping the game fresh and new for its audience can be a very large part of maintenance.
 This may also involve a lot of R&D through analytics and player feedback to determine the best course of action and what content players want.

 Second, and an often overlooked part of maintenance, is documentation.
 Beyond making the game, the game developer is also usually in charge of documenting everything about the game’s construction.
 This is an important activity for game developers working in a team, as they may not be in charge of the game for its entire lifetime.
-As such, other game developers will need this documentation in order to take over activities for the game as the previous game developer moves on to new projects.
+As such, other game developers will need this documentation in order to take over activities for the project’s video game development.

-As you can see, making a game is not just simply waving a wand to make it happen.
+As you can see, making a game, and video game development as a whole, is not just simply waving a wand to make it happen.
 A game developer is someone who has to wear multiple hats in terms of their activities to see that game created.
 Planning, execution, testing, and maintenance all play a role for a game developer, and are the bulk of what defines what a game developer is!

-Earlier we mentioned that a game developer might also specialize in specific areas of game development, which in turn influences the activities.
+Earlier we mentioned that a game developer might also specialize in specific areas of video game development, which in turn influences the activities.
 Briefly, we’re going to talk about what some of those areas are and give an overview of what that specialty focuses on.
 This list won’t cover everything, but these are major areas you’ll find talked about a lot.
+You can find many more types of specialists throughout the game industry – as video game development only gets more complicated the bigger your project is.

 Why Become a Game Developer?

-Now that we understand more about what a game developer is, let’s take a moment to talk about why you should become a game developer!
+Now that we understand more about what a game developer is, let’s take a moment to talk about why you should become a game developer and master video game development!

-With game developers present all around the world in various countries, and almost every country’s market increasing, the need to fill these positions is immense!
+With video game developers present all around the world in various countries, and almost every country’s market increasing, the need to fill these positions is immense!
+Plus, video game development is an expanding industry, so you can expect it to get to other parts of the world soon too.

 While every location will differ slightly, there is no question that the earning potential for game developers is significant.
 According to GameDesigning, the lowest average salary in the US, which is for Junior Game Designers, comes at around $61,292.
 Meanwhile, the average Senior Game Developer can earn on average $83,739.
 Other specialties, like Game Artists, also have even higher potential.
 For example, as researched by CareerExplorer, even entry-level Game Artists in the US average at about $47,350/year, while top-level artists can earn as high as $144,820/year!

-Whatever specialty you enter, though, there is no doubt that you will be compensated accordingly!
+Whatever specialty you enter in the game industry, though, there is no doubt that you will be compensated accordingly!

 Even tangentially related technologies, like VR and VR games, are seeing a trend upwards in revenue – as Statista shows in the image below.

-With revenue showing no long-term slowdown, this offers game developers plenty of lucrative opportunities to join the market themselves and create profitable games!
+With revenue showing no long-term slowdown for video game development, this offers game developers plenty of lucrative opportunities to join the market themselves and create profitable games!

 According to Statista, from 2015 to 2017, the amount of indie games released on Steam nearly doubled over a period of June 13-August 13.
-With releases in the 1000s, there is no question that the game market is extremely accessible for any developer who wishes to create games for it, and offers access to the intense market growth we mentioned earlier!
+With releases in the 1000s, there is no question that the game market is extremely accessible for any developer who wishes to get into video game development, and offers access to the intense market growth we mentioned earlier!

 Pursue Your Dreams